formix/MegaCityOne/MegaCityOne/doc/api.md

 | Name | Description |
 | ---- | ----------- |
 | path | *System.String*<br>The file path to the library containing the JusticeDepartment. |

+### Rules

+Returns all rule names useable by the current Judge.

 ## JusticeDepartment